chorman0773/PokemonSMS-Public-Specification/PkmComLAN.md

 <br/><br/>

 ## Information ##
-This Is part of the PkmCom Protocol Complete Definition.
-This defines how PokemonSMS Clients can interact in LAN mode.
-It also describes part of the LAN->Global Multi-battle Mode.
+This Is part of the PkmCom Protocol Complete Definition, and extends the PkmCom LAN Specification 2

-# LAN Basics #
-LAN mode is a mode of communication with which 2 clients on the same Local Area Network are directly communicating with each other, with one client (the "Master") acting as the server which mediates the connection.
+# PkmCom Lan